Omar Rudberg: 2023

-2024–present
+2024

 Alongside the release of the EP Så mycket bättre 2023 – Tolkningarna, Rudberg released music videos in January 2024 that corresponded to the three songs as well as one full music video, all which featured a storyline with a sapphic couple.

-On 17 February 2024, Rudberg performed his first solo live concert in Stockholm, Sweden in the Cirkus Arena to a sold-out venue of an estimated 1600-member audience who came from over 40 countries.
-This 90-minute concert included songs from his discography and featured a new song called Red Light.
+On 17 February 2024, Rudberg performed his first solo live concert in Stockholm, Sweden, in the Cirkus Arena to a sold-out venue of an estimated 1600-member audience from over 40 countries.
+The 90-minute concert included songs from his discography and featured a new song called "Red Light".
 Jubël and Mapei made appearances in his concert.

 In March 2024, Rudberg announced via his social media platforms that he had been invited to the 96th Academy Awards, and he appeared on the red carpet.
 Also in March, season 3 of Young Royals debuted on Netflix along with a documentary of the show's creation called Young Royals Forever.
 Rudberg shared in interviews that he would soon be signing with a US record label as an additional label alongside TEN and updated his social media platforms to indicate that he was being represented by Elektra Records.

 In early May 2024, Queerty made Rudberg one of their Pride50 honorees.
-In mid-May, Rudberg released the single "Red Light."
+In mid-May, Rudberg released the single "Red Light".
 In an interview with Musikindustrin, TEN Music Group shared that they had signed a direct license for Rudberg with Elektra Entertainment that allows Rudberg's music to be published worldwide outside of the Nordic countries.
 "Red Light" was the first of Rudberg's music to be released under this license agreement and became his first official international release and first release of 2024.
 His Elektra label debut was covered by Billboard magazine.
-In May, while performing in Furuvik Live, Rudberg sang two new songs, "Talk" and "Bye Bye."
+In May, while performing on Furuvik Live, Rudberg sang two new songs, "Talk" and "Bye Bye."

-Between May 2024 and June 2024 when Rudberg got an official website, his music started to be released under Atlantic Records with distribution to Nordic countries by ADA Nordic and some music being provided to YouTube by Elektra (NEK).
+Between May 2024 and June 2024, when Rudberg developed an official website, his music started to be released under Atlantic Records with distribution to Nordic countries by ADA Nordic; some music was provided to YouTube by Elektra (NEK).